 Ted Stevens Anchorage International Airport is a major global hub for cargo.
-If the airport has its way, it will soon also be a global hub for passengers…
+The airport has the goal of becoming a global hub for passenger traffic as well.

 Alaska is a major air cargo hub

 Anchorage Airport has long been one of the biggest air cargo hubs in the world.
 The airport has an ideal location for cargo crossing the Pacific, since you’d generally fly over Alaska while enroute from North America to Asia.
-Here in Miami I typically see at least one cargo 747 per day that’s coming from Anchorage.
+Living in Miami, I’ve typically seen at least one cargo 747 per day coming from Anchorage.

 While Anchorage has long been one of the top five cargo hubs in the world, during the pandemic the airport on some days took the top spot for being the all around busiest airport in terms of the number of aircraft movements.